 This all came about when Manchester City was purchased by Billionaire Sheikh Mansour in 2008 who has since invested more than any owner in England to try to raise the status of the club.
 Since taking ownership, the Citizens have won 3 Premier League titles, 3 League Cups and 1 FA Cup.

 Still yet to advance past the semifinal stage of the Champions League, this is the next goal on the club's agenda.
 The man they have appointed to this project is none other than Pep Guardiola, who arguably managed the greatest club team of this generation, Barcelona from 2008-2012 when Messi, Iniesta and Xavi were all in or entering their prime.

-Manchester City play their home games at the Etihad stadium, where attendance issues have sprung up from time to time, and travelling fans have labeled it as such, the "Empty-had".
+Manchester City plays their home games at the Etihad Stadium, where attendance issues have sprung up from time to time, and travelling fans have labelled it as such, the "Empty-had".

 Nevertheless, under Pep, Manchester City has raised the bar in terms of what is capable with regards to the level of attacking football and commitment to investing and there looks to be on end in sight to their willingness to push for glory.